 Best Indian Wedding Venues in London

-London is filled with unique Indian wedding venues across the city.
+London is filled with unique Indian wedding venues which are dotted across the city.
 To help shortlist this we share the best Indian wedding venues in London, including those that bring the outdoors indoors, buildings that carry a wealth of history to those embodying opulent décor.

 The Waldorf Hilton Hotel, Covent Garden

 The world famous Hilton Hotel’s The Waldorf has encapsulated stunning Edwardian architecture since 1908, with its curving facade made of Aberdeen granite with a strip of cherubs showcasing the arts and sciences.
 The famous and mesmeric vintage style Palm Court has become increasing popular for Indian weddings catering for up to 400 guests.
 The Waldorf Hilton plays a charming back set to host a religious ceremony or reception.

 World Heritage Site, Kew Gardens is a magical backdrop as an Asian wedding venue within its world famous 300 acres of botanical gardens.
 Kew Gardens has had a strong legacy with royalty, where in the 18th century King William IV moved the building’s bricks from Buckingham Palace to Kew and has been residence to the royals too.
 With a variety of spectacular rooms including The Nash Conservatory, a 19th century glasshouse and The Princess of Wales Conservatory which is home to 1,500 species of tropical orchids and water lilies.
 Lastly, not forgetting The Orangery, an astonishing building featuring tall ceilings and magnificent arched windows overlooking the private terrace, with space for up to 270 guests for a dinner reception.